 Waxing And Polishing

-To avoid excessive wear to the flooring of your boat, it is possible to protect and maintain the surface for longer by polihing the deck and adding a wax coating.
+To avoid excessive wear to the flooring of your boat, it is possible to protect and maintain the surface for longer by polishing the deck and adding a wax coating.
 Polishing ensures that the surface is smooth before it is protected with the wax that ensures easier cleaning together with an appealing finish.
 Before restoring your deck or adding a protective coating, however, you must ensure the deck is clean otherwise you will find dirt is forced more deeply into the crevices of the flooring.

 It is important to use a good quality cleaner such as a non-abrasive mild soap when cleaning the deck of your boat that will remove any salt, grease and dirt while keeping the old wax coating intact.
-Once you have used the cleaning solution on your deck, be sure to rinse down the topsides to avoid damage from the build up which may collect.
+Once you have used the cleaning solution on your deck, be sure to rinse down the topsides to avoid damage from the build-up which may collect.